bhadreshpsavani/EyeExerciseApp/README.md

 ## Project Set Up and Installation:

 Step 1.
-Download below three softwares:
+Download below three tools:
 1. Microsoft Visual Studio with C++ 2019, 2017, or 2015 with MSBuild
 *If you want to use Microsoft Visual Studio 2019, you are required to install CMake 3.14.
 2. CMake 3.4 or higher 64-bit